How to Plan an Unforgettable California Honeymoon

 Since the state is so large, it offers an abundance of activities and places to visit.
 From cosmopolitan and super high-end spots to rustic and economical ones, California offers options for everyone.
 Couples can do everything from wine tasting to kayaking.
 The state is also easy to access, with tons of direct flights into Los Angeles International Airport (LAX) and San Francisco International Airport (SFO).

-"The only real con to honeymooning in California is trying to see and do it all in one trip," says Reco trip designer Cathy Udovch.
+"The only real con to honeymooning in California is trying to see and do it all in one trip," says Udovch.
 "The state is just too big for that."
 Since the options can be overwhelming, couples need to limit themselves to exploring only a portion of the state (such as San Francisco and the wine country north of the city).
-Otherwise, they should allot 10 or more days for their honeymoon so they can visit both Northern and Southern California.
-Newlyweds should also be aware that the primary tourist areas—like Los Angeles and the Napa Valley—can be quite pricey.
+Otherwise, they should allot 10 or more days for their trip, so they can visit both Northern and Southern California.
+So make sure to keep that in mind while planning your honeymoon.

 Places to Visit in California on a Honeymoon